Lecrapouille/BacASable/README.md

 Mainly C++ code but also Julia, Forth, Prolog, Scilab, GTK+ and C code ... some related to C++.

+## Godot script

+Learning by myself how to program in Godot.

 ## C code

 ### AutoLoadLib